Day of the Jackanapes: Cultural references

-Release
+Reception

 In its original American broadcast on February 18, 2001, "Day of the Jackanapes" received an 8.8 rating, according to Nielsen Media Research, translating to approximately 9 million viewers.
 The episode finished in 34th place in the ratings for the week of February 12–18, 2001, tying with an episode of Malcolm in the Middle.
 On August 18, 2009, the episode was released as part of a DVD set called The Simpsons: The Complete Twelfth Season.
 Mike Scully, Al Jean, Ian Maxtone-Graham, Yeardley Smith, Tim Long, Matt Selman and Michael Marcantel participated in the audio commentary for the episode.

 Following its home video release, "Day of the Jackanapes" received positive reviews from critics.
 In his review of The Simpsons: The Complete Twelfth Season, Mac McEntire of DVD Verdict described the episode as a "winner".
 He especially enjoyed the scene in which Bart hits a statue of Krusty in the groin with a baseball bat.
 DVD Talk's Jason Bailey wrote that this episode and "Insane Clown Poppy" both "really shine", and Will Harris of Bull-Eye.com wrote that the episode was "a crowd-pleaser across the board."

 Colin Jacobson, of DVD Movie Guide wrote that, although it does not compare with the best Sideshow Bob episodes, it still "looks good" compared to the rest of the season.
 He enjoyed the lampooning of network executives, and though he did not consider the episode to be a "classic", he maintained that it "fares pretty well."

 IGN's Robert Canning also wrote that, although the episode is overall "solid", it is "lacking that extra something" that the best Sideshow Bob episodes have.
 Nevertheless, it reached number eight on the website's list of ten best Sideshow Bob episodes of the series.